 Anyone who has even been in a band will tell you it can be hard work getting things set up and ready to go.
 Whether it’s a big show at a music festival or a small performance at your local club, getting everything ready to go will take a lot of moving about.
 Bands, when they’re starting out, will have to carry all their own gear and this will mean you will have plenty of heavy equipment to move about from place to place.
 Unless you’re playing something like the tambourine (or are lucky enough to have your own roadie), you’ll probably have some hefty amps and instruments to move around.

 Does any performer actually stay completely still on stage at all times?
 Whether you’re playing an instrument, singing the vocals or both, you’ll be moving around the stage a lot.
-When you really get into the rhythm you won’t even realise you’re doing it which makes it a great way to workout.
+When you really get into the rhythm, you won’t even realize you’re doing it, which makes it a great way to work out.